 Consideration should be given to maximum pipeline flow regulation, shutdown on low pipeline pressure and customer emergency shutdown.
-Refer to AIGA document 021 Oxygen pipeline and piping systems [7].
+See AIGA 021, Oxygen Pipeline and Piping Systems [7].

-5.7.2 Back-up vaporiser systems
+5.7.2 Backup vaporiser systems

-Back-up vaporiser systems should share the following features:
+Backup vaporiser systems should share the following features:

-- In order to protect the system against low process temperatures and to ensure reliability of a critical supply, the control system should rely on secure sources of power and instrument gas.
+- To protect the system against low process temperatures and to ensure reliability of a critical supply, the control system should rely on secure sources of power and instrument gas.
 This can require the use of an uninterruptable power supply (UPS) to supply an electronic control system or a completely pneumatic control system (including pneumatic low temperature trip); - Sizing of storage tanks and vaporisers should be reviewed for unmanned and remote operation and response time for service and product delivery.
 Special consideration should be given to the sizing of ambient air vaporisers in regard to severe ambient conditions; and - Remote monitoring of tank levels should be considered.

-Back-up systems should be tested on a regular basis to ensure that they will operate properly when required.
+Backup systems should be tested on a regular basis to ensure that they will operate properly when required.

-See AIGA document 027 Cryogenic vaporisation systems [8].
+See AIGA 027, Cryogenic Vaporisation Systems-Prevention of Brittle Fracture of Equipment And Piping [8].